prodriguezdefino/vagrant-env-cassandra-cluster/README.md

-# vagrant-env-cassandra-cluster
-A virtualized environment to run a cluster of dockerized Cassandra images.
+# A virtualized environment for Apache Cassandra Docker images